 Happy Election Day, everyone!
 On days like this, I repudiate our two-party system.

 The year 2000 was a nightmare year for those who support third parties.
 To this day, people have the fear that not only is voting for a third party equivalent to throwing away their vote, but that the result of voting for the best person for the job . . .

 I made the following comment in response to this article published on Nola.com.

 We need to recognize the systemic nature of all of this, and stop pretending that either "side" is responsible, or that inequality doesn't matter, and that education or jobs is the answer to our ills.

-This is a process that has been going on for . . .
+This is a process that has been . . .

 Originally Published on Basic Income News

 This interview with Green Party candidate for Congress Ian Schlakman of Maryland's Second Congressional District was originally published on Basic Income News on October 31, 2014.